Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Come in winter and you can hit the eight slopes on site, with some 60 acres of skiable terrain, the largest.
 Besides skiing and snowboarding, there’s also a five-lane tube park and an ice rink.
 Ski lessons for kids are available, and they’ve even got Ladies Nights on certain Friday nights!

 Vista Ridge is a 20-minute drive southeast of town, east of Fort McMurray Airport and facing Clearwater River.
-The resort is slated to reopen it’s the summer facilities in July and August of 2020; call or check their website for the latest information.
+The resort is open for the 2020-2021 winter season with some restrictions.

 7. Peruse Local Artwork at Points North Gallery